Updated April 2021

 - always cook barbeques outdoors – never take them in to an awning or caravan;

-- have any gas appliances within your caravan serviced regularly;
+- have any gas appliances within your caravan serviced annually – this may also be a condition of your caravan insurance;

 - if you are looking to warm up a motorhome or caravan, use a heater designed for that specific use, and don’t try and make do – stoves and barbecues are designed for cooking – not heating up space!